Introduction:

 Do you still believe when your faith costs you something?

-You see, when following Jesus is painful, but you refuse to walk away because His promises
+You see, when following Jesus is painful, but you refuse to walk away because his promises are so glorious and his ways are so right, and Jesus himself is so worthy!

-As much as you've proven to yourself what your faith is made out of, because I've got
+You don't really prove to Jesus what your faith is made out of as much as you've proven to yourself what your faith is made out of, because I got a feeling Jesus already knows.
+That's reason to rejoice.

-Resurrection proves I belong to Jesus.
+Persecution proves I belong to Jesus.

-Number two, I rejoice.
+Number two, will I rejoice?

 I have a reward in heaven.